tiagoplaton/aws-three-tiers-architecture/README.md

 1. Create the VPC (`10.0.0.0/16`) with DNS hostnames enabled
 2. Create the 6 subnets distributed across two AZs
-3. Create and attach the Internet Gateway
+3. Create and attach the Internet Gateway to the VPC boundary
-4. Create the NAT Gateway in a public subnet with an Elastic IP
+4. Create one NAT Gateway per AZ, each in its respective public subnet with an Elastic IP
-5. Configure separate route tables for each subnet type
+5. Configure separate route tables for each subnet type — private subnets route to their own AZ's NAT Gateway
+6. Create a **DB Subnet Group** with both isolated subnets
-6. Create the Security Groups following the rules above
+7. Create the Security Groups following the rules above
-7. Launch EC2 instances in their corresponding subnets
+8. Launch EC2 instances in their corresponding subnets
-8. Create the external and internal ALBs with Target Groups
+9. Create the external and internal ALBs with Target Groups
-9. Create the RDS instance with Multi-AZ enabled in the isolated subnet group
+10. Create the RDS instance with Multi-AZ enabled using the DB Subnet Group
-10. Enable CloudTrail, GuardDuty, and attach WAF to the external ALB
+11. Enable CloudTrail, GuardDuty, and attach WAF to the external ALB

 ---

 ## What I Actually Learned

 The biggest surprise was realizing the subnet name means nothing — what actually makes a subnet public or private is its route table.
 You can label something "public" and forget to add the IGW route, and it stays completely isolated.
 That shifts how you think about network control entirely.

+One NAT Gateway seems like enough until you realize it creates a silent dependency between AZs.
+High availability isn't just about compute — the network layer needs to be redundant too.

 The other insight: referencing Security Groups by ID instead of CIDR is far more reliable.
 When an instance gets replaced, the rule still holds — no manual updates needed.